Unknownmaster0/feedback-flow/README.md

 - No easy way to showcase received feedback on personal websites

 ### 💡 The Solution
-Feedback-app provides a personalized feedback collection system with:
+FeedbackFlow provides a personalized feedback collection system with:
 - **One-click setup** - Get your unique feedback URL instantly
 - **AI-powered assistance** - Smart suggestions help users write better feedback
 - **Seamless integration** - Embeddable widgets for any website